-Recently I caught an episode of a program called Oh Sit! which is a game show on the CW based around the classic game of musical chairs (you can see a video of it at the bottom of the page).
-While the Nickelodeon-ish game for adults was not very entertaining, for a number of reasons (bad commentary, mean spirited players, etc.), it did occur to me that this could be alot of fun at camp, with some modifications, of course.
+Recently, I caught an episode of a program called Oh Sit! which was a game show on the CW based around the classic game of musical chairs (you can see a video of it at the bottom of the page).
+While the Nickelodeon-ish game for adults was not very entertaining, for a number of reasons (bad commentary, mean spirited players, etc.), it did occur to me that this could be a lot of fun at camp, with some modifications, of course.

-If I were to run a game of Musical Chairs XP (Extreme Programming) at camp this is how I would do it…
+If I were to run a game of Extreme Musical Chairs at camp, this is how I would do it…

 - I would only run the game with a group of no more than 15 players.

 - It would be a spectator activity.
 The whole camp would be in attendance.
-It seems tailor made for Color Wars.
+It seems tailor made for Color War.

 - I would hold the game in a grassy or sandy area, or I would have lots of gym mats laid out to help avoid injury.

 - Everyone would wear helmets and pads.
 This alone gives the impression that it’s not your mother’s musical chairs we’re about to play.

 - No shoving, pushing, tripping or any other intentional contact would be allowed.
 Failure to comply means disqualification.